davidkenneyart/atlas/docs/05-Architecture.md

 At its centre is a graph composed of Things, Attributes and Connections.

-Everything else exists to help builders create, understand and share that graph.
+Everything else exists to help builders build, understand and share it.

 The architecture should remain small enough that each part can be understood independently, while together supporting complex creative practices.